 The climate in Greece is typical of the Mediterranean countries with mild and rainy winters, warm and dry summers and, lots of sunshine.
 There are regional variations.
 The winter is milder in the Aegean and Ionian Islands as compared with the northern and eastern mainland of Greece.
 The Greek islands may be more humid than mainland Greece.

-The beginning of September in Athens is still warm but the heat of the summer dissipates by the end of the month as fall approaches.
+The beginning of September in Athens is still warm but the heat of the summer dissipates by the end of the month as fall approaches, though you might see a day or two that reaches as high as 82 degrees Fahrenheit.

 Expect sun at the beginning of September.
 The end of September also offers sunny skies, with just a little more chance of rain.
-It's swimming weather at the beach because the water is fairly warm.
+It's swimming weather at the beach because the water is fairly warm, with an average sea temperature in September of 75 degrees Fahrenheit (24 degrees Celsius).

 In the Greek islands, temperatures are just a little warmer.
-During September on Santorini, the average temperature is 77 F (25 C) on September 1st and gradually decreases until it reaches 72 F (22 C) by the end of the month.
+During September on Santorini, the average temperature is 77 degrees Fahreneheit (25 degrees Celsius) on September 1 and gradually decreases until it reaches 72 F (22 C) by the end of the month.
 And it's gloriously sunny in the Greek islands too.

 What to Pack

 You'll need good walking shoes for exploring ruins and walking along cobblestone streets.
 And, for the beach, sandals are perfect.
-If you'll be in the water, consider a pair of water-walking sandals in case you step on a sea urchin or sharp rock.
+If you'll be in the water, consider a pair of water-walking sandals to prevent injury in case you step on a sea urchin or sharp rock.

 September Events in Greece

-September in Greece brings opportunities to attend large events and small-village religious feast days.
-Music festivals abound.
-Major festivals include:
+September in Greece brings opportunities to attend large events and small-village religious feast days, and music festivals abound.

 - Hellenic Festival, also called the Greek Festival, including the Athens Festival and the Epidaurus Festival of Ancient Drama and Music, usually continues through mid-September.
 The Hellenic Festival uses the open-air theatre of Lykabettus, a landmark in the center of Athens, for concerts during the summer months and September.